-- ➤ Candidates for public office may request voter lists from the SOE Office for use during the campaign. - To ensure clarity, the SOE Office encourages all candidates requesting voter data to complete a Data Request form at the SOE Office prior to receiving voter data. - The SOE Office can provide voter lists in either hard copy or electronic copy formats including: - Email - CD disk

-- ➤ Candidates requesting a printed copy of voter lists are required to pay \$0.15 per page to cover the cost of printing the lists.
-Candidates are not charged for electronic file copies of the complete data base. - Candidates may request data in person, by telephone, in writing, email, or fax.
+- Candidates for public office may request voter lists from the SOE Office for use during the campaign. - ➤ To ensure clarity, the SOE Office encourages all candidates requesting voter data to complete a Data Request form at the SOE Office prior to receiving voter data. - > The SOE Office can provide voter lists in either CD or electronic copy formats. - ➤ Candidates requesting a printed copy of public records are required to pay \$0.15 per single page or \$0.20 per double sided copy to cover the cost of printing the lists.
+Candidates are not charged for electronic file copies of the complete data base. - ➤ Candidates may request data in person, by telephone, in writing, email, or fax.